hanabi/hanabi.github.io/Beginners.md

 ### Fix Clues

 * 99% of clues are either *Save Clues* or *Play Clues*.
-The remaining 1% are *Fix Clues,* which are attempting to "fix" an impending misplay.
+The remaining 1% are *Fix Clues*, which are attempting to "fix" an impending misplay.
 * *Fix Clues* are often needed when a duplicate card is touched.
 (For example, when a red 2 is clued in Player A's hand, and the other red 2 is clued in Player B's hand.)
 Cards are not normally duplicated (which follows from *Good Touch Principle*), but sometimes someone makes a mistake, or a sequence of particular cards makes duplicating necessary.
 * In such a situation, because of *Good Touch Principle*, the players with the duplicate cards will assume their identity to be something else.
 This means that eventually, they will go on to misplay those cards.
 Therefore, it is the team's responsibility to fix the problem and intervene before this happens with a *Fix Clue*.
 * **A clue cannot be a *Play Clue* and a *Fix Clue* at the same time.** If you receive a *Fix Clue* and it touches other ancillary cards, none of them are necessarily playable; the primary point of the clue is to fix the impending misplay.